Convergence of Invariant Graph Networks: Conclusion

 \section{Conclusion}

 In this paper, we investigate the convergence property of a powerful GNN, Invariant Graph Network.
 We first prove a general stability result of linear layers in IGNs.
 We then prove a convergence result under the model of \citet{ruiz2020graphon} for both \IGN{} and high order \kIGN{}.
 Under the model of \citet{keriven2020convergence} we first show a negative result that in general the convergence of every IGN is not possible.
 Nevertheless, we pinpoint the major roadblock and prove that if we preprocess input graphs by edge smoothing \citep{zhang2015estimating}, the convergence of a subfamily of IGNs, called \smallIGN{}, can be obtained.
-We also show that \smallIGN{} contains a rich class of functions that can approximate any \sGNN.
-In the future, we would like to (1) further explore the expressive power of \smallIGN{}.
-(2) investigate the convergence for the general IGNs under the \edgeprob{} model, or design variants with convergence property but are equally powerful.
+As an attempt to quantify the size of \smallIGN{}, we also show that \smallIGN{} contains a rich class of functions that can approximate any \sGNN.

+In the future, we would like to (1) further explore the expressive power of \smallIGN{} and (2) investigate the convergence for the general IGNs under the \edgeprob{} model, or design variants with convergence property but are equally powerful.